ims-systems-00/ims-kb/docs/General Information/Risk Management/adding_risks.md

 ### Organisation

-For **Organisation** risks, you must first choose the **Business function** you are assigning the organisation risk to.
+For **Organisation** risks, you must first choose the **Business function** you are assigning the organisational risk to.
 The business function selector is a drop-down menu, from which you can select from the business functions your organisation has created.

 From here, give the `Risk Title` along with the `Description` of the risk.
 Select the `Risk owner`, which is a team member who is the party responsible for the mitigation or acceptance of the risk.